Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $14.99-$19.99 per month

 Zoom is a video conferencing app and one of the better, more modern options.
 It supports up to 200 concurrent participants.
 The exact number changes for each price tier.
-The service also boasts screen sharing services, presentation features, and above average connection stability.
+The service also boasts screen sharing services, presentation features, and above-average connection stability.
 It scales up well and the app is fantastic.
 Google Hangouts Meet is a decent option for smaller teams.
 GoToMeeting is another excellent selection with over 100 concurrent participants.
 Of course, the classic Cisco WebEx Meeting service is the old favorite.
-However, we enjoy Zoom’s versatility and app design.
+You can check out our best video conferencing apps list here for more options.

 Two-step verification is an absolute must these days.
 It prevents hackers from getting your data as easily as they normally would.
 Additionally, it keeps your contacts, files, and information safer.
 There are a few authenticator apps on Google Play.
 Google has one, Microsoft has one, and LastPass has one as well.
 LastPass is also a great password manager for those who need something like that.
 Many apps, like Newton, include two-step authentication on their own.
 Still, you should enable it whenever possible.
 It’s just a smart idea, especially if your device and accounts contain sensitive company data.
 We have a list of the best two-factor authentication apps linked up at the button above.